Assessment

 Foundation Stage

-Year 1 Phonics Check
+Year 1 Phonics Screening Check

 Formative Assessment

-This document breaks down our rationale for assessment within Safa Community School and to set standards and expectations across our school community to ensure consistency and understanding in both the practice and purpose of assessment to ultimately improve teaching and learning.
+This document breaks down our rationale for assessment within Safa British School and to set standards and expectations across our school community to ensure consistency and understanding in both the practice and purpose of assessment to ultimately improve teaching and learning.

 A brief introduction for why the school chose to use Seesaw Skills to help all staff understand the rationale behind the decision and get behind your approach.
 By using Seesaw Skills, we assess children so that we can understand where gaps in their knowledge are starting to form.
 We record this information so that we can use it to inform the lesson planning process.